-An example would be a person with Type 2 Diabetes who has not had an Insulin shot and who subsequently exhibits all the hallmarks of being under the influence of something.
+An example would be a person with Type 1 Diabetes who has not had an Insulin shot and who subsequently exhibits all the hallmarks of being under the influence of something.

-This example by no means affects everybody as there are many Insulin dependent people who do not exhibit these symptoms at all.
+This example by no means affects all those with diabetes as there are many Insulin dependent people who do not exhibit these symptoms at all.